 For donations over £30, donors need to sign a Gift Aid declaration, which must be retained on file.
 But for small donations you can claim for donations of up to £30, with less administration, using the Gift Aid Small Donations Scheme (GASDS).
 For example, collections tins and bucket collections, including donations made using contactless technology, such as a contactless credit or debit card.

 There is no limit on the amount of Gift Aid that a charity can claim, except for the Gift Aid Small Donations Scheme.
-The maximum amount a charity can claim is the lower of £8,000, or 10 times the amount you receive in Gift Aid donations.
+This limits the amount a charity can claim is the lower of £8,000, or 10 times the amount you receive in Gift Aid donations.

 But, there is a way to claim more.
 If you’re a charity with 2 or more community buildings, you can claim a maximum of £8,000 on either, small donations collected anywhere in the UK, or for each community building collected in the same Local Authority area.